London Power Tunnels: Phase 1

 This phase linked Wimbledon and Hackney to substations at Willesden, St John's Wood, St Pancras, and Islington.
 It also involved the construction of two new substations at Seven Sisters Road in Highbury, and at Kensal Green, to feed traction power to Crossrail.

 As well as the main 400 kV power transmission circuits for the National Grid, the tunnels also carry 132 kV circuits from Islington substation to St Pancras and Seven Sisters Road, forming part of the London power distribution network operated by UK Power Networks.

 Construction began in February 2011 and the first section was energised five years later in February 2016.
 The project was officially opened by Charles III (then Prince of Wales) in February 2018.

 Phase 2

-Construction of the second phase (known as LPT2) started in spring 2020 and will span 32.5 km from Wimbledon to Crayford in south-east London, connecting to existing substations at New Cross, Kidbrooke, and Hurst.
-Access shafts will be constructed at King's Avenue in Brixton and at Eltham, and a new substation will be constructed at Bengeworth Road in Lambeth.
+Construction of the second phase (known as LPT2) started in spring 2020 and spans 32.5 km from Wimbledon to Crayford in south-east London, connecting to existing substations at New Cross, Kidbrooke, and Hurst Grid Substation in Bexley.
+Access shafts were constructed at King's Avenue in Brixton and at Eltham, and a new substation was constructed at Bengeworth Road in Lambeth.

-The tunnels will be between 3-3.5 m in diameter, 10-63 m below street level, with most being around 30 m deep.
+The tunnels are between 3-3.5 m in diameter, 10-63 m below street level, with most being around 30 m deep.
 The project was initially planned to cost £750m, and is now expected to cost £1 billion.

 The contract for the second phase was awarded to a joint venture between Murphy Group and Hochtief in December 2019.
-Construction on this phase started in May 2021, tunnelling was completed in October 2023, and the project is expected to become operational in 2026.
+Construction on this phase started in May 2021, tunnelling was completed in October 2023, with the first parts of the project coming into operation from August 2024.